daniel-ethridge/daniel-ethridge.github.io/_projects/anteronesia.md

 description: Video Game Prototype Exploring Anterograde Amnesia
 ---

-I developed a prototype of a metroidvania-style game called <i>Anteronesia</i> (a portmanteau of anterograde and amnesia) to serve as my final project for two classes during the last semester of my master's degree.
+I developed a prototype of a metroidvania-style videogame called <i>Anteronesia</i> (a portmanteau of anterograde and amnesia) to serve as my final project for two classes during the last semester of my master's degree.
 The two classes were "Game Design" and "Computer Music Composition".
-I developed the game entirely within Unity, and I composed all original music for it using Ableton Live.
+I developed the game within Unity, and I composed original music for it using Ableton Live.

 While Unity has a built in audio engine, it is not strong or flexible enough for what I wanted to acheive musically.
-I wanted the music to change according to the character's state in the game as a way to give the player an auditory cue of how he/she/they are currently doing in the game.
-As the player's health begins to drop, the higher freuquencies begin to be filtered out of the audio.
-Additionally, an eerie melody begins to play louder and louder reminding them that death could be near.
+I wanted the music to change according to the player's state in the game as a way to provide an auditory cue of how things are going.
+To acheive this, I utilized a dedicated audio engine called Wwise.
+As the player's health drops, the higher freuquencies are filtered out of the audio while an eerie melody begins to play louder and louder.
+This serves as a reminder that death could be near.

-As per the class assignment, the game had to be developed using at least once resource to serve as the core of a resource mangament system.
+As per the class assignment, the game had to be developed using at least once resource to serve as the core of a resource management system.
 I chose memory as this resource which fits perfectly with the amnesia theme.
-As the player moves through the world, he/she/they can collect memories that are scattered throughout.
+As the player moves through the world, they collect memories that are scattered throughout.
 This memory is what the player can use to heal themselves.
 With more development time, I would have loved to also have memory be a second currency in the game (alongside regulary money) as well as play a role in a spellcasting system.